 Understanding the 10k Distance

 The 10k—6.2 miles—is an achievable yet challenging distance.
-It’s long enough to demand preparation but short enough to be within reach for many runners.
+It’s a long enough distance that warrants sound preparation, but it is still short enough to be within reach for many runners.
 For beginners, the journey to completing a 10k starts with building a foundation.
-A 10k running plan for beginners focuses on creating consistency, avoiding injury, and instilling a sense of accomplishment as you increase your mileage.
+A seasoned runner will use this race as a baseline of performance.

-Scaling a Plan for Beginners
+Scaling a 10K Training Plan

-The biggest challenge for new runners is finding a plan that suits their current fitness level.
+There are some key points to scaling a 10K training plan.
 Starting too fast or jumping into long runs prematurely can lead to burnout or injury.
-A 10k plan for beginners addresses this by emphasizing gradual progress through a mix of running, walking, and cross-training.
+Thus, a 10k plan for beginners addresses this by emphasizing gradual progress through a mix of running, walking, and cross-training.

-- Walk-Run Intervals:
+- Walk-Run Intervals Starting Out:

 - Aim for 3-4 sessions per week.
+The first two weeks

-- Consistent Short Runs:
+- Consistent Short Runs with Gradual Increase:

 - Cross-Training: